wazo-platform/wazo-doc/source/system_admin/configuration/hardware/hardware.rst

 '''Use ''xivo-fetchfw'' : '''

-You can search for ''digium'' occurences in the available packages : xivo-fetchfw -Ss digium
+You can search for ''digium'' occurences in the available packages : xivo-fetchfw search digium

-You can install the package named ''digium-oct6114-064'' : xivo-fetchfw -S digium-oct6114-064
+You can install the package named ''digium-oct6114-064'' : xivo-fetchfw install digium-oct6114-064

 Get help :
  xivo-fetchfw -h

-Get help on a specific operation : xivo-fetchfw -h -S

 Sync cable